SanketKaluskar/SummarizerApi/ReadMe.md

 They had oversight into multiple spheres in the imperium.
 Their mandate involved active, periodic collection of operational data across sectors.

-*Conductores* functioned like Managers with specific remit.
+*Conductores* functioned like Managers with a specific remit.
 Leasing mines from the state and managing logistics and finances.
 Or playing a managerial role in the Roman food supply system, working as contracted operators.

 The *Operarii* were Workers, with task-specific roles.
-They worked on farms, roads, aqueducts, and mines.
+They worked on farms, roads, aqueducts and mines.
 They executed assigned tasks without cross-project visibility in their organization.

 ---
 ## Problem Articulation

 1. Procurator Ridiculus Aurelius wants categorized status of all the activity in the imperium.
-He wants to know about any roadblocks for the flint stone quarry operations in the Saxana region, whether the special project (code named Subterra) to supply marble to the port of Luna statim was underway.
-And he wants to know when Garum, yes that Garum of the Sicilian fish, will be in Pompei.
+He wants to know about any roadblocks for the flint stone quarry operations in the Saxana region, whether the special project (code named Subterra) to supply marble to the port of Luna was underway statim.
+And he wants to know when Garum, yes that Garum of the Sicilian fish, will be in Pompeii.
 - Administrators can access all relevant data (*across organizations*).

 2. Conductor Verbose the Redundant is a former praeco (town crier).
 Now he is finding success as the Manager of a mining operation, where he also manages a special project (code named Subterra) to supply marble to the port of Luna.
 He uses the Summarization API to stay up to date with status of his mine, especially of the special project.
-He also uses an Agent (agent92701) for helping compile data, but he understands Agents are denied access to special projects.
+He also uses an Agent (agent92701) for helping compile data, but he understands Agents don't have access to special projects.
 - Managers can access relevant data from *their organization*.
 - OBO Agents can access relevant data from their organization (*excluding special projects*).
 - It is an invariant violation if subject organization != OBO actor organization.